Buckingham Lodge care home

 A friendly and safe welcome

-Find out how we are welcoming new residents into our home, alongside the measures in place to keep everyone safe.
+Find out how our new residents are being prioritised for vaccinations, alongside all the measures in place to keep everyone safe.

 Buckingham Lodge in Aylesbury is a contemporary residential care home set in modern and comfortable surroundings.
 Meticulously finished to a very high standard, Buckingham Lodge offers first class care and facilities with en-suite rooms for up to 64 residents, in a light, spacious and elegant setting.

 At Anchor, we have a long history of caring for older people and we put our residents at the heart of everything we do.
 In times of uncertainty, Anchor is a care provider you can depend on.
 We are proudly not-for-profit with more than 50 years of experience.
 Buckingham Lodge is the result of this approach, carefully conceived with all our experience and passion, to meet the needs and expectations of the next generation of older people.

 Our dedicated service, combined with Buckingham Lodge’s luxurious environment and facilities, allow our residents to live a full, rich and meaningful life in the company of supportive, like-minded people.

 We also offer respite care at Buckingham Lodge so if you are thinking about going away, but worried about your loved one, we can offer a helping hand.

 If you are looking for a home for yourself or a loved one, why not find out more about what Buckingham Lodge has to offer.

 - Engaging activities programme